ThreeSixtyGiving/standard/documentation/about/governance.md

 “The principle of consensus has its origins in the desire to achieve the general acceptance and application of a Standard within its intended sphere of influence.
 This entails trying to ensure that the interests of all those likely to be affected by it are taken into account, and that individual concerns are carefully and fairly balanced against the wider public interest.”
 [5]_
 ```

-## Terms of Reference - Stewardship Committee of the 360Giving Data Standard
+## Terms of Reference
+For the Stewardship Committee of the 360Giving Data Standard

 1. Role of the Committee
 * 1.1 The Stewardship Committee of the 360Giving Open Data Standard (the “Standard”) oversees and
 accounts for the appropriate and timely maintenance of the Standard, including what upgrades are
 required and the process for making them.